berndab/neural_network/README.md

 ### Bucketing  Features

-The features APPLICATION_TYPE  has 17 unique categorical values while the CLASSIFICATION feature has 71 unique categorical values.
-Both features have unique categorical values with low row count in the data set.
+The APPLICATION_TYPE feature has 17 unique categorical values and the CLASSIFICATION feature has 71 unique categorical values.
+Both features have categorical values with low row count in the data set.
 Therefore, these features are candidates for bucketing.
-The model training and testing notebook modules has bucketing row count thresholds variables defined for each feature to enable testing the model with different bucketing configuration to determine how these configurations affect the accuracy of the neural network, machine learning model.
+The model training and testing notebook module has a variable for each feature which sets the row count threshold for bucketing.
+Any category with a row count less than of equal to the threshold variable value will be bucketed into the "Other" category.

 #### Feature APPLICATION_TYPE Catigorical Values Distribution (17)